min69u/Reforestation/README.md

-## What was a more important invention than the first telephone?
-The second one.
+## Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.